SumoSumir/kata-na/PERSONAS.md

 - Age: 41, Teacher with two kids
 - Location: Munich suburbs
 - Usage: Weekend errands and family outings

-**Scenario:**
-Lisa needs a van on Saturday mornings for grocery shopping and ferrying kids to activities.
-She books 2-3 days in advance and needs vehicles that are clean and well-maintained.

 **Pain Points:**
 - "Last time, the van was dirty with someone's coffee cup inside"